 The purpose of the Florida Health Care Connections Procurement Strategy is to articulate the high-level plans the Florida Agency for Health Care Administration (Agency) continues to develop in order to advance the Medicaid Information Technology Architecture (MITA) maturity of the Medicaid enterprise.
 This strategy will be used to communicate Florida’s approach with the Centers for Medicare and Medicaid Services (CMS), and other stakeholders, including the State of Florida Legislature, healthcare information technology (IT) vendors, and other entities that interact with the Agency and are part of the Medicaid enterprise.
 This strategy is subject to revision as future research and planning is completed and additional guidance is released by CMS.

 In July 2018, the Agency rebranded the Florida Medicaid Enterprise System (MES) to Florida Health Care Connections (FX).
 The decision was made to reflect this project as a broader project leveraging the Medicaid infrastructure to improve overall Agency functionality and to build better connections to other data sources and programs.
 Moving forward, the Agency intends to use the term FX when referencing the Florida Medicaid Enterprise Systems.
-The strategy document linked below is being updated and a new version will be posted in April 2019.
+The procurement strategy document linked below has been updated as of May 2019.

 The current Florida Medicaid enterprise includes services, business processes, data management and processes, technical processes within the Agency, and those interconnections with systems that reside outside the Agency necessary for administration of the Florida Medicaid program.
 The Florida Medicaid enterprise includes both the Florida Medicaid Management Information System (FMMIS), a Decision Support System (DSS) and other systems that function to support Florida Medicaid and the Agency.
 Such Agency systems include, but are not limited to, the enrollment broker system, third party liability, pharmacy benefits management, fraud and abuse case tracking, prior authorization, home health electronic visit verification, provider data management system, and Health Quality Assurance licensure systems.
 The Florida Medicaid enterprise also includes systems that reside outside the Agency such as systems hosted by the Department of Children and Families, Department of Health, including Vital Statistics, Department of Elder Affairs, Agency for Persons with Disabilities, Florida Healthy Kids, Department of Financial Services, Florida Department of Law Enforcement, and Department of Juvenile Justice.
 DXC Technology (formerly Hewlett Packard Enterprise) is the current Florida Medicaid fiscal agent for operation of the FMMIS and the DSS.